Healthy hair in every season: beauty from the inside out.

 Nutrition for healthy hair

 A balanced diet is key to strong and healthy hair.
-Certain nutrients, such as proteins, omega-3 fatty acids, iron, zinc, vitamin A, B vitamins (especially biotin), and vitamin E, are essential for hair growth and health.
-Foods such as fish, nuts, seeds, legumes, green leafy vegetables, and whole grains should be regularly included in your diet.
+Certain nutrients, such as protein, omega-3 fatty acids, iron, zinc, vitamin A, B vitamins (especially biotin), and vitamin E, are essential for hair growth and health.
+Foods like fish, nuts, seeds, legumes, leafy green vegetables, and whole grains should be a regular part of your diet.

 Importance of scalp detox